Seattle Children's PlayGarden. Credit: JiaYing Grygiel

 Amazing new playground

 The PlayGarden has been around for several years, but it re-opened last month with lots of improved features.
 There’s a new swing set, with a seat shaped like a big saucer, big enough for a whole gaggle of kids to sprawl out on.
-Instead of the traditional merry-go-around, there’s a spinning disk tilted at a slight angle.
+Instead of the traditional merry-go-round, there’s a spinning disk tilted at a slight angle.

 While many playgrounds feature a big structure at the center, with a slide or two and various climbing routes to get to the top, the structures here are low and wide, so it’s easy to lift a child from a wheelchair on for a ride.